-Sixth Form students have dedicated Sixth Form Academic Mentors who are responsible for small groups of students.
-Mentors monitor the progress of students and are the first point of contact for advice and support on academic and other issues.
-Every week Sixth Form students have a 1:1 mentoring meeting to discuss progress and any issues of concern.
-At this weekly meeting Mentors advise, provide learning and/or time-management strategies and if necessary, arrange for the student to receive subject specialist support or wellbeing advice.
-Mentors regularly review attendance, punctuality and behaviour.
+Sixth Form students have dedicated Sixth Form Academic Tutors who are responsible for small groups of students.
+Tutors monitor the progress of students and are the first point of contact for advice and support on academic and other issues.
+Tutors regularly review attendance, punctuality and behaviour.

 Sixth Form students are role models for younger students and are expected to fully contribute to the life of the Academy.

 We have high expectations around punctuality and attendance.
 Students who attend lessons pass their courses.
-The Sixth Form day begins at 8.30am and lessons are scheduled between 8.50 am and 4.00 pm.
+The Sixth Form day begins at 8.30am and 4.00 pm.
 Anytime before or between scheduled lessons should be used for independent study, lesson preparation or volunteering around the school.

 Should students be absent for any reason, it is essential that parents let us know via email or a phone call.
 Family holidays, driving lessons, doctor's appointments or similar engagements should be arranged out of school hours so that students do not miss out on any of their learning.